 Eat your veggies:

-One study found that people who carry the CYP1A1*2 variant had a greater reduction in colon cancer risk with a diet high in polyphenols (found in veggies and fruit) than those without the variant.[ref]
+One study found that people who carried the CYP1A1*2 variant had a greater reduction in colon cancer risk with a diet high in polyphenols (found in veggies and fruit) than those without the variant.[ref]

 Grapefruit juice also inhibits CYP1A1.[ref]